stephaniejnc/stephaniejnc/README.md

 #### reach out to me:

-looking for summer 2021 opportunities! or just a coffee chat 😊
+looking for fall 2021 opportunities! or just a coffee chat 😊

 [linkedin](https://linkedin.com/in/stephaniejnc) | [email](stephaniejnc@outlook.com)
 <!--